Our Ace Grading review is the fourth time we’ve sent cards off to a UK company in recent months.

 Reviewing Ace Grading

-We sent a total of 11 Pokémon cards off to Ace Grading for this review, using their Bulk service to get a feel for exactly what they have to offer.
+We sent a total of 11 Pokémon cards off to Ace Grading for this review.
+We used their Bulk service to get a feel for exactly what they have to offer.

 It’s still a fairly new business, having been incorporated in April 2021.

-Beforehand, we noted that the cards tend to sell easily on sites like eBay, while the label design makes them stand out straight away.
+Beforehand, we noted that the cards tend to sell easily on sites like eBay.
+The label design makes them stand out straight away.